detmir/recycli/README.md

 <a name="paging3"/>

 # Jetpack Paging 3

-You can use low level Recycli adapter `RecyclerBaseAdapter` to provide ViewHolders and bindingsm and use Paging 3 library for all needed infinity scroll logic
+You can use low level Recycli adapter `RecyclerBaseAdapter` to provide ViewHolders and bindings and use Paging 3 library for all needed infinity scroll logic

 ![paging](https://user-images.githubusercontent.com/1109620/172666638-ddb0377f-c2b8-4dd9-8faf-582b0c4081d5.gif)